texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Spell check
-TexStudio checks the spelling as you type.
+TeXstudio checks the spelling as you type.
 Right-click on the word to
 open a menu with a list of possible corrections.
 In this context menu you can also add the word to the ignore list.